+No federal funding is proposed for this project.
 A PD&E Study is required even if federal funds are not used.
-The Study would need to meet state requirements which are similar to federal requirement in analyzing the effects of the proposed improvements.
+The Study would need to meet state requirements which are similar to federal requirements in analyzing the effects of the proposed improvements.
 The state equivalent document is called a State Environmental Impact Report (SEIR) or a Non-Major State Action (NMSA) and the document is signed by the FDOT District Secretary/ Delegated Authority or designee.
-The FHWA would not be involved in this process.
+The FDOT Office of Environmental Management would not be involved in this process.

 The US 301 project is in the PD&E study phase of the FDOT’s 5-step highway development process.
 If the study results in a Build Alternative selection, the project may proceed to the next phase, which is the Design Phase.

 Five Steps in the Transportation Development Process

 - Long Range Planning: The FDOT and local governments conduct long-range transportation planning on an ongoing basis to identify and prioritize individual projects.